Photographer: Maynard L. Parker, The Huntington Library, San Marino, California

 Born in New York, Bert Lahr’s over-the-top Vaudeville comic song and dance style did not translate to film and he only appeared in a score of movies.
 However, his casting as the wanna-be warrior Lion was inspired with his dramatic posturing while wearing over-sized football shoulder pads under a 25-pound costume with a wildly wagging, gyrating tail (powered by an unseen stagehand with a fishing rod and line).
 The lion’s wish to be “king of the forest” and earn the respect of the rabbits and chipmunks, but held back by his lack of courage, is universally understood as the search for our inner hero.

-The 6,000 square-foot, four-bedroom main residence building on 1.3 acres in Coldwater Canyon was Williams' interpretation of Bert Lehr's vision for a home.
+The original 6,000 square-foot, four-bedroom main building sited on 1.3 acres in Coldwater Canyon was Williams' interpretation of Bert Lehr's vision.
 In a 1970 Los Angeles Times' interview, Williams explained that a "super-sized" but cozy stone fireplace meant home to Lehr.
 The extensive use of wood paneling, Colonial inspired wallpaper, and a graceful entry stairway extended the warm welcoming feeling the actor required. (images 2 and 3) The home's Early American aesthetic was not typical for a transplanted New Yorker.
 Williams also paid special attention to landscaping the 1.4 acres respecting Lahr’s enjoyment of gardening.
 Lahr loved the avocado, lemon, lime, grapefruit, almond, and fig trees planted on his property.

 Many other Hollywood personalities have lived in the Lahr home including Betty Grable with her husband, bandleader Harry James, rocker Ozzie Osbourne and television actor Don Johnson with his former wife Melanie Griffith.
-Each resident has added his own personal touch to the estate.
-Eventually the property was expanded to include three buildings totaling 12,000 square foot of liveable space.
-One of them includes a 2-lane bowling alley, game room and bar.
-Though the interior of this residence is now very different from Lahr's colonial inspired decor, the home maintains the special Williams' at home feel.
+Each resident has added his own personal touch expanding the estate to eventually encompas three buildings totalling 12,000 square foot of liveable space, including a 2-lane bowling alley, game room and bar.
+Though less than half of the home can still be considered "historically" a Paul Williams' design, the house maintains the special Williams' at home feel.
 (Los Angeles Times, February 18, 2011)

 Paul R. Williams’ genius for capturing the aspirations of his clients did not mean he was without ambitions of his own.
 In his essay I Am A Negro he described them: “Today I sketched the preliminary plans for a large country house which will be erected in one of the most beautiful residential districts in the world....
 Sometimes I have dreamed of living there.
 I could afford such a home.
 But this evening...I returned to my own small, inexpensive home...in a comparatively undesirable section of Los Angeles.
 Dreams cannot alter facts; I know...I must always live in that locality, or in another like it, because...I am a Negro.”